projectcraftbeer/PendoSmart/README.md

 ---

 ## Notes
 - The Docker compose setup is currently broken and will not work.
-TODO: WIP
 - The backend loads a large language model on startup; first load may take time.
 - Database is stored in `backend/strings.db` (SQLite).
-- For production, consider using a persistent database and a model server.

 ---